AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 --------------------

 Logs with this prefix come from each gateway managed by the controller.
-These logs are sampled every 1 minutes, and give details about gateway network interface.
+These logs are sampled every minute and give details about gateway network interface.

 Two example logs: